UCR-Robotics/ee144/docs/lab3.rst

      Partial credits will be given according to the number of vertices visited.
    + \+ 10%  The script can complete the task on time and exit gracefully.
    + \+ 10%  Bonus points for tracking a circular trajectory;
-     plot the trajectory and report the results.
+     plot the trajectory and report results.
    + \- 15%  Penalty applies for each late day.